gutfeeling/practical_rl_for_coders/09_fn_approx_neural_network/README.md

 At the end of this module

-1. You will implement a Neural Network in conjunction with SARSA(0) to solve the `CartPole-v0` environment :tada:
+1. You will implement your first Deep RL algorithm (Deep SARSA) to solve the `CartPole-v0` environment :tada:
 2. You will be able to list the difficulties associated with using Neural Networks successfully in RL

 ## Plan